The dark red spot in central Africa marks Noah's homeland near Lake Chad.

 the son of Man (ben Adam) that you care for him?

-Related reading: Who Did Cain Marry?; The Nubian Context of YHWH; Abraham's Habiru Ancestors; From Cain to Jesus Christ; Was the Land of Nod Enoch's Territory?; Genesis on the Ancient Kingdom Builders
+Related reading: Royal Names in Genesis; The Nubian Context of YHWH; Abraham's Habiru Ancestors; From Cain to Jesus Christ; Was the Land of Nod Enoch's Territory?; Genesis on the Ancient Kingdom Builders